Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - The following properties in the output type are being deprecated : 'ResourceGroup' 'Identity'
   - The following properties are being added to the output type : 'ResourceGroupName' 'Tags' 'IdentityType'

+### `New-AzEventHubSchemaGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup'

+### `New-AzEventHubThrottlingPolicyConfig`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IThrottlingPolicy`

 ### `Remove-AzEventHub`

 - Parameter breaking-change will happen to all parameter sets